Naoghuman/articles/SokubanFX/02_Create-first-prototype.md

 make during the implementation from the first `prototype` from my new [JavaFX], [Maven] game [SokubanFX].

+> So here is the `importants` decision from me -> no game-engine :flushed: .

+Normally a game have a game-loop which runs with xy fps.
+Loops over the `update()` and `render()` methods.
+[JavaFX] comes with own classes around this topic like [Animation] -> the parent class from [Timeline] and [Transition].

+If the functionality from this classes and all sub-classes not enough, then I have the possibility to use the class [AnimationTimer] which triggers the method `handle(long)` in every frame (which leeds then to a game-engine :grin: ).

 <br />
 ##### Basic functionalities from the project<a name="BasicFunctionalities" />